-Competitors are allowed one (1) minute to parade the animals for one circuit of the Judging Ring and to place them in the order of merit.
+Competitors are allowed one (1) minute to place the animals in their order of merit.

 Competitors are allowed two (2) minutes to clearly express their oral reasoning to the Championship Judge and spectators the reasons they placed the Exhibits in a particular order.
 Penalty points apply - One (1) point should be deducted for every ten (10) seconds or part thereof over the allotted two (2) minutes.